 - an ergonomic assessment of all new employees' workstations

-- an annual OH&S inspection of all work areas
+- an annual occupational health and safety (OH&S) inspection of all work areas

-- the regular publishing of OH&S information in the department’s bulletin, which goes to all staff.
+- regular publication of OH&S information in the department's bulletin, which is distributed to all staff

 Employee Collective Agreement 2006–2010

-A new employee collective agreement came into operation in July 2006 and will operate until July 2010.
-The agreement delivered a 5 per cent salary increase to staff in May 2007—2 per cent based on ‘effective or better’ individual performance over the May 2006 to April 2007 assessment period and 3 per cent based on productivity improvements arising from implementation of the objectives in the collective agreement.
+The department's ECA commenced in July 2006 and will operate until July 2010.
+The agreement delivered a 4 per cent salary increase to staff in May 2008: 2 per cent based on 'effective or better' individual performance over the May 2007 to April 2008 assessment period, and 2 per cent based on productivity improvements arising from implementation of the objectives of the collective agreement.

 Senior Executive Service remuneration

-During 2006–07, new Australian Workplace Agreements (AWAs) were put in place for all staff at the Senior Executive Service (SES) level.
-In accordance with their AWAs, and consistent with the provision of the department’s collective agreement, SES staff received a 5 per cent pay increase in May 2007 in recognition of individual and departmental performance outcomes.
-The salary range for SES staff is shown in Appendix 3.
+The department's Senior Executive Service (SES) staff remain covered by individual Australian Workplace Agreements (AWAs).
+In accordance with their AWAs, and consistent with the provisions of the department's collective agreement, SES staff received a 4 per cent pay increase in May 2008 in recognition of individual and departmental performance outcomes.
+The salary ranges for SES staff are shown in Appendix 3.